Create an AP adjustment

 2. Select an Exchange rate type such as Intacct daily rate or WSJ published rate.

-If you know what the exchange rate for this transaction is, or have contracted with the supplier on a set exchange rate, you can enter it in Exchange rate to override system calculations.
+If you know what the exchange rate for this transaction is, or have contracted with the supplier on a set exchange rate, enter it in Exchange rate to override system calculations.

 The Intacct daily rate is the system-supplied default exchange rate type, unless you've defined a different one.